 - Enterprise: $47.99/user/month (billed annually)

-Best for: Budget-conscious small teams needing a basic but decent CRM software with marketing capabilities.
+Best for: Budget-conscious small teams needing a basic CRM with marketing capabilities at no cost.

-5. Monday CRM - Best simple CRM for visual interface
+5. Monday CRM — Best simple CRM for visual teams

 Key features: